-- magnitude;
+- Magnitude;

-- geographic extent;
+- Geographic extent;

-- timing, duration and frequency;
+- Duration and frequency;

-- reversibility;
+- Reversibility;

-- ecological and social context; and
+- Ecological and social context; and

-- existence of environmental standards, guidelines or objectives for assessing the impact.
+- Existence of environmental standards, guidelines or objectives for assessing the impact.

-&lt;sup>7 Visit the Canadian Environmental Assessment Agency's website at: www.ceaa-acee.gc.ca/default.asp?lang=En&n=D213D286-1&offset=&toc=hide
+Visit the Canadian Environmental Assessment Agency's website at: www.ceaa-acee.gc.ca/default.asp?lang=En&n=D213D286-1&offset=&toc=hide

 In assessing significance against these criteria the EIS will, where possible, employ relevant existing regulatory documents, environmental standards, guidelines, or objectives such as prescribed maximum levels of emissions or discharges of specific hazardous agents into the environment.
-The EIS should contain a section which explains the assumptions, definitions and limits to the criteria mentioned above in order to maintain consistency between the effects on each VC.
+The EIS will contain a section which explains the assumptions, definitions and limits to the criteria mentioned above in order to maintain consistency between the effects on each VC.